FDA principles, policies, and procedures related to scientific integrity

 - resolve scientific disputes that may arise internally or externally and that are not resolved at the Agency's Center levels; and

 - advise the Chief Scientist and other senior FDA leaders on appropriate responses.

-FDA Centers are implementing and following the general principles and procedures outlined in this policy.
-The policies, procedures, and initiatives related to or supporting scientific integrity at the Agency listed below will be updated regularly.
+FDA product centers implement and following the general principles and procedures outlined in this policy.
+The policies, procedures, and initiatives related to or supporting scientific integrity at FDA listed below are updated regularly.

 Agency-wide Efforts Supporting Scientific Integrity